woojiahao/tp/docs/UserGuide.md

 #### Reset UniCash

-Resets UniCa$h to its default state.
+Resets UniCa$h to its default state with the default transactions

 Command: `reset_unicash`